CrazyCoder613/awesome-vue/README.md

 - [MQTTX](https://github.com/emqx/MQTTX) - Cross-platform MQTT 5.0 desktop client built with Vue.js, Typescript and Electron.
 - [Pychat](https://github.com/akoidan/pychat) - Self-hosted webrtc video chat (an alternative to Slack)
 - [super.ba](https://github.com/aarsla/super.ba) - RSS News aggregator built with Vue.js, Ant Design of Vue (antdv) and NodeJS.
+- [Rapido](https://framagit.org/InfoLibre/rapido) - Rapido is software to make a website.
+Rapido is fast, easy to use and respectful of your privacy.

 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.